oscarmlage/django-cruds-adminlte/README.rst

 * Wrappable fields: You can define the wrapper of the label+input (col-6, col-12), so it's easy to place fields side-by-side or 3 in a row, etc...
   You can do the same with ``django-crispy-forms`` but I've seen no easy way to integrate it on django's admin.
+Note from `@spookylukey
+  <https://github.com/spookylukey>`_: There is a `really easy way
+  <https://docs.djangoproject.com/en/1.11/ref/contrib/admin/#django.contrib.admin.ModelAdmin.fieldsets>`_ to put the fields
+  side-by-side in the django's contrib admin.
 * ``Select2`` for selects with fk, etc...
 I've tried ``django-select2`` + ``django-easy-select2`` with not too much luck (I'm sure it was my fault), didn't know ``django-autocomplete-light`` tbh.